Washington State University

 Beta Attenuation Monitor (BAM)

-In an effort to provide current information to students, staff, faculty and visitors, a Beta Attenuation Particulate Matter 2.5 (PM 2.5) Monitor (BAM) was installed on the Gesa Field press box roof.
-The data collected is shared with the community to help everyone make informed decisions about their health.
+In an effort to provide current information to students, staff, faculty and visitors, WSU has installed Beta Attenuation Mass Monitors on the Pullman and Tri-Cities campuses, and at the Irrigated Agriculture Research Extension Center (IAREC) campus in Prosser.
+The BAMs monitor for Particulate Matter 2.5 (PM 2.5), the primary pollutant associated with wildfire smoke.
+WSU provides the real-time data collected by these monitors on our WSU Air Quality website, to help everyone make informed decisions about their health.
 EH&S works with Facilities Services, Housing and Dining, UREC, Cougar Health Services, and Emergency Management to ensure information is disseminated.

 Employee Exposure to Wildfire Smoke aka PM 2.5

-The Department of Labor and Industries adopted an emergency rule regulating employee exposure to wildfire smoke effective June 1, 2022 to September 29, 2022.
-The rule applies to employees working outdoors, not in buildings or enclosed vehicles.
-WSU must inform employees working outdoors of the health effects of wildfire smoke exposure described above.
+The Department of Labor and Industries adopted emergency rules regulating employee exposure to wildfire smoke for the summers of 2021 and 2022.
+L&I will issue a permanent rule in 2023.
+The rule applies to employees working outdoors for more than 15 minutes in an hour, not in buildings or enclosed vehicles.
+WSU must inform employees working outdoors of the wildfire smoke exposure health effects described above.
 WSU encourages employees with health conditions that may be negatively affected by smoke exposure to make arrangements for an accommodation in advance, if available, which could include an assignment to indoor work.
 Employees experiencing adverse health effects associated with smoke exposure are encouraged to seek medical treatment following established departmental leave policies.

-WSU EH&S in Pullman references our campus air quality monitor to evaluate current smoke conditions, this information is shared with students, faculty, staff and the public.
+WSU EH&S in Pullman, the Tri-Cities and Prosser utilize campus air quality monitors to evaluate current smoke conditions, this information is shared with students, faculty, staff and the public.
 When air quality deteriorates, or is expected to deteriorate with airborne PM 2.5 concentrations of 20.5 micrograms per cubic meter (ug/m3), EH&S will issue a notification.
-When air quality deteriorates to 35.5 ug/m3, departments MUST offer employees working outdoors N95 respirators for voluntary use and provide them the information concerning use of a respirator summarized in Appendix B of the emergency rule.
-Supervisors are encouraged to monitor PM 2.5 concentrations where they have outdoor workers, using Pullman campus resources, or via the Department of Ecology’s Air Monitoring Network for non-Pullman locations.
+When air quality deteriorates to 35.5 ug/m3, departments MUST offer employees working outdoors N95 respirators for voluntary use and provide them the information concerning use of a respirator summarized in Appendix A of the new rule.
+Supervisors are encouraged to monitor PM 2.5 concentrations where they have outdoor workers, using campus resources, or via the Department of Ecology’s Air Monitoring Network for locations outside Pullman, the Tri-Cities and Prosser.

 The following summarizes the action levels established by the emergency rule: